openstack-infra/zuul/doc/source/zuul.rst

 present.
 Multiple destinations can be defined in the :ref:`jobs` section of the layout.

+**X-Account-Meta-Temp-Url-Key** (optional)
+  This is the key used to sign the HMAC message.
+If you do not set a key Zuul will generate one automatically.

+**Send-Temp-Url-Key** (optional)
+  Zuul can send the X-Account-Meta-Temp-Url-Key to swift for you if you have set up the appropriate credentials in ``authurl`` below.
+  This isn't necessary if you know and have set your X-Account-Meta-Temp-Url-Key.
+  ``default: true``

+**X-Storage-Url** (optional)
+  The storage URL is the destination to upload files into.
+If you do not set this the ``authurl`` credentials are used to fetch the url from swift.

-**authurl**
+**authurl** (optional)
-  The (keystone) Auth URL for swift
+  The (keystone) Auth URL for swift.
   ``For example, https://identity.api.rackspacecloud.com/v2.0/``
+  This is required if you have Send-Temp-Url-Key set to ``True`` or if you have not supplied the X-Storage-Url.

 Any of the `swiftclient connection parameters`_ can also be defined here by the same name.
 Including the os_options by their key name ( ``for example tenant_id``)

 .. _swiftclient connection parameters: http://docs.openstack.org/developer/python-swiftclient/swiftclient.html#module-swiftclient.client

-**X-Account-Meta-Temp-Url-Key** (optional)
-  This is the key used to sign the HMAC message. zuul will send the key to swift for you so you only need to define it here.
-If you do not set a key zuul will generate one automatically.

 **region_name** (optional)
   The region name holding the swift container